PCB Material-(Selection requirement while designing the PCB)

 Thickness influences the strength of boards.
 Thicker boards provide greater support when connecting heavy objects to the boards.
 For plane layers, the standard thickness of copper is 35 microns.
 Grams and ounces can also be used to indicate Copper thickness.
 Boards with a copper thickness more significant than the ordinary are better since they support a wide range of applications.
 In some cases, tracks may transfer power even though they are not meant to.
 It happens when signals fail to handle frequencies properly, and it may lead to tracks losing high power quantities.

-The most appropriate track distance for layer boards consisting of materials with copper tracking is two inches and the suitable time for signaling is one nanosecond.
-It is essential to put into consideration the impacts made by transmission line on long tracks especially when the integrity of the signal is important.
+The most appropriate track distance for layer boards consisting of materials with copper track is two inches, and the suitable time for signaling is one nanosecond.
+It is essential to take into consideration the impacts made by transmission lines on long tracks, especially when the integrity of the signal is important.

 Most boards have the vias empty such that you can easily see through them.
 To create a protective barrier against impurities such as dust, the via must be filled.
 That is done to increase their capacity to conduct current.

-Ball Grid Array abbreviated as BGA, and its pieces are used to fill the vias.
-When BGA pin comes into contact with the inner layer, solder is likely to fall and penetrate to the other layers through the via.
-Vias should, therefore, bne filled to prevent leakage of solder and to maintain the contacts quality.
+Ball Grid Array, abbreviated as BGA, and its pieces are used to fill the vias.
+When the BGA pin comes into contact with the inner layer, solder is likely to fall and penetrate the other layers through the via.
+Vias should, therefore, be filled to prevent leakage of solder and to maintain the contact quality.

-With all the factors mentioned above put into consideration, it is necessary to select materials that suitable for use with high frequency.
-The substrate’s dielectric constant should be low while the foil should have the capacity to maintain low resistance.
+With all the factors mentioned above put into consideration, it is necessary to select materials that are suitable for use with high frequency.
+The substrate’s dielectric constant should be low, while the foil should have the capacity to maintain low resistance.

 Conclusion